adlnlp/doc_gcn/README.md

 __Gap Distance (Edge)__

-### Desired Json or Pickle file farmat for feeding into GCN
-Before you want to train or use the pre-trained GCN to get multi-aspect feature representations, you need to ensure the input files follow the example structure.
-We will provide an official file format converter later.

 ## Graph Construction
 Generally, the constructed graphs can be divided into two types based on diverse edge features.